chrisemunt/tcp-netx/README.md

 * Correct a fault in the processing of error conditions (e.g. 'server not available' etc..).
 * Suppress a number of benign 'cast-function-type' compiler warnings when building on the Raspberry Pi.

+### v1.2.12 (28 April 2021)

+* Verify that **tcp-netx** will build and work with Node.js v16.x.x.
+* A number of faults related to the use of **tcp\-netx** functionality in Node.js/v8 worker threads have been corrected.
+In particular, it was noticed that callback functions were not being fired correctly for some asynchronous invocations of **tcp\-netx** methods.